S-Rafael/m3di/README.md

   in the `census` subdirectory.

-* Command line parameters controlling the parameter `"hbar"` and the number of sample points per dimension of integration domain.
+* Command line parameters controlling the parameter `"hbar"` and the number of sample points in each coordinate direction in the integration domain.

 Given a valid JSON data file `'example.json'`, a command of the form